Experience Beard Benefits with Proven Transplants

 Candidates for Beard Transplants

-Good candidates for a beard transplant are people who want thicker or fuller beards and who have an adequate amount of donor’s hair for the procedure.
+Good candidates for a beard transplant are people who want thicker or fuller beards and who have an adequate amount of donor hair for the procedure.
 The hair for the surgery needs to come from your own body.

 Beard Transplant Candidates should also be in relatively good health.
 If you have a chronic medical condition, your surgeon will most likely ask you to get the condition under control before going forward with a facial hair transplant.
 Uncontrolled diabetes or high blood pressure could increase your risk for complications during and after surgery.

-It’s also important to assess your reasons for wanting a beard transplant.
+It’s also important to assess your reasons for wanting a beard transplantation.
 Are you doing it because you’ve wanted a full beard for a long time?
 Or do you feel pressure from someone else, such as a romantic partner, to grow a beard?

 You also want to have realistic expectations about the surgery.
 That includes understanding that you won’t walk out of the surgical center with a full beard.
-Usually, the hair falls out after about a week or two and new growth won’t begin for several months.
+Usually, the hair falls out after about a week or two, and new growth won’t begin for several months.

-If you’re considering this procedure and you want to make sure you are a candidate for beard transplant, make sure you weigh up your options carefully.
+If you’re considering this procedure and you want to make sure you are a candidate for a beard transplant, make sure you weigh up your options carefully.

 A beard transplant can be part of gender affirmation surgery for FTM transgender patients.
 Whether you’re a good FTM beard growth candidate for the surgery depends on a few factors.